Light-Lens/Glass/README.md

 # Glass
-Glass is primarily an early-stage programming language made using C++ from scratch.
-The syntax of Glass is highly inspired by C# and Python.
-Glass is going to be a powerful, fast and easy to learn programming language.
+Glass is primarily an early-stage Lrogramming Language made using C++ from scratch.
+Glass is highly inspired by C# and Python, so programmer coming from these languages might not face any kind of problems.
+It is going to be a Powerful, Fast and Easy to Learn Programming Language.
 Currently not much is implemented, however the progress for Glass is on a pretty good track.

 ## Getting Started
 Visual Studio Code is recommended, Glass is officially untested on other development environments whilst we focus on a Windows build.